anvitgupta/zmq_chat_app/README.md

 ## Flow and logic ##

-1) User log in via a login name and a REQ and SUB socket are created with the REQ being connected to the load balancer
+1) User logs in via a login name and a REQ and SUB socket are created with the REQ being connected to the load balancer
 2) Client sends a request to load balancer with its name so that a ZMQ topic can be created
 3) Server is notified of a new user
 4) A topic is created with the users name that the SUB socket in the client subscribes to
-5) A entry is created in Influx with the new users name
+5) An entry is created in Influx with the new users name

 * One on one chat:
 1) When sending a message, the client sends a JSON to the server containing information about who the message is going to and the contents of the message